DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/reclamation.md

 ## Funding priorities

 Reclamation Fund disbursements go to the Bureau of Reclamation for the construction, operation, and administration of irrigation and hydropower projects.
-[The bureau has constructed more than 600 dams and reservoirs in the western U.S.](https://www.usbr.gov/main/about/mission.html) throughout its history.
+[The bureau has constructed more than 600 dams and reservoirs](https://www.usbr.gov/main/about/mission.html) throughout its history.

 ## Authorization and funding